km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit22/writeup.md.md

 **md5sum command**:  This command creates a hexadecimal string that is 32 characters long and unique for each input.
 Syntax- md5sum string

-**cut command**: this command is used to take parts of a string based on a delimiter(deciding character/characters). cut delimiter (other flags) string
+**cut command**: This command is used to take parts of a string based on a delimiter(deciding character/characters). cut delimiter (other flags) string

 **cut -d flag**: This flag is used to set the delimiter.
 Syntax- cut -d delimiter.